tahardi/bearclave/docs/GCP.md

     --project=bearclave
     ```
 2. **Configure Docker** Update your `docker` config to use `gcloud` for
-  authentication when interacting with the Artifact Registry
+  authentication when interacting with the Artifact Registry.
    ```bash
     gcloud auth configure-docker us-east1-docker.pkg.dev
    ```